Next-generation multi-fluid hydrodynamic model for RHIC BES: Introduction

 The three-fluid dynamical model has been used to describe various observables, including transverse momentum spectra of various hadron species \cite{Ivanov:2018vpw}, directed flow \cite{Ivanov:2016sqy}, elliptic flow \cite{Ivanov:2014zqa}, light nuclei production \cite{Kozhevnikova:2020bdb}, or global $\Lambda$ polarization \cite{Ivanov:2022ble}.
 In the studies above, hadron distributions were evaluated via direct computation of Cooper-Frye integrals, and the hadronic phase was described using fluid dynamics, not hadron cascade.
 Later, 3-fluid hydrodynamics was extended with UrQMD for final-state interactions, creating a hybrid model called THESEUS \cite{Batyuk:2016qmb}.
 However, this model has several shortcomings: \begin{itemize} \item It lacks viscous corrections, \item hydrodynamic grid is defined in Cartesian coordinates, which is computationally inefficient in the presence of strong longitudinal expansion pertinent to collision energies $\snn>$20~GeV, \item it lacks fluctuations of the initial state, \item EoS is hard-coded. \end{itemize}

-In this paper, we present MUFFIN\footnote{MUlti Fluid simulation for Fast IoN collisions}: a next-generation event-by-event three-fluid dynamic model, developed from scratch.
+In this paper, we present MUFFIN\footnote{MUlti Fluid simulation for Fast IoN collisions}: a next-generation event-by-event three-fluid dynamic model based on the vHLLE code~\cite{Karpenko:2013wva}.
 MUFFIN is meant to be coupled to a final-state hadronic cascade.
-We use SMASH for this purpose \cite{Weil:2016zrk} forming MUFFIN-SMASH hybrid, which addresses all of the above-mentioned issues and therefore is an ideal tool to simulate heavy-ion collisions.
+We use SMASH for this purpose \cite{Weil:2016zrk} forming MUFFIN-SMASH hybrid, which addresses three out of the four above-mentioned issues and therefore is an ideal tool to simulate heavy-ion collisions.
+The present version of MUFFIN still relies on the perfect-fluid assumption, but we plan to include viscosity in near future.
 The technical description of the individual parts of MUFFIN is presented in Section \ref{sec:model}.
 Some general aspects of multi-fluid evolution are studied in Section \ref{sec:genprop} while the first results of our model are shown in Section \ref{sec:results}.